murderteeth/kong/README.md

 - Update `config/abis.yaml` with the contract's abi path and sources

-- Sources can be static addresses or special domain type, called a "thing" in Kong.
+- Sources can be static addresses or a domain type called a "thing".

 - "Things" in kong are analogous to "entities" in conventional etl design.

 - Use hooks to create things.

-- Use things as abi sources for indexing.
+- Use things as abi sources for more indexing.

 - Yearn Example.
 Registry event hooks create vault things.
 Vault things are used as the source for indexing vault abis.
 This triggers vault event hooks which create strategy things.
 Strategy things are then used as the source for indexing strategy abis.
 And so on.